-As a responsible mortgage brokerage, we want our clients to be as well-informed as possible.
-That is why we have guides on all the products we have on offer.
-Case in point, we previously brought you articles on, Exclusive Life Cover and Mortgage Protection, Inspiring Grip to Term Life Insurance, and Critical Life Insurance At Time When You Least Expect.
-We felt it was important for clients to know how life insurance premiums are calculated hence today’s article.
+As a responsible mortgage brokerage, we aim to keep our clients well-informed.
+That is why we provide guides on all the products we offer.
+For example, we have previously shared articles on Exclusive Life Cover and Mortgage Protection, Term Life Insurance, and Critical Illness Cover.
+Today, we will discuss how life insurance premiums are calculated, as we believe this information is essential for our clients.

-As you delve into the world of life insurance, you may come across the term ‘premiums’ and wonder about its significance.
-Let’s demystify life insurance premiums and explore how they are calculated to help you make informed decisions about your protection.
+When exploring life insurance, you may encounter the term ‘premiums’ and wonder what it means.
+In this article, we will explain life insurance premiums and outline how they are determined.
+This will help you make informed choices about your protection.

 What is a Life Insurance Premium?